 However, by excreting the excess glucose, your kidneys will also excrete valuable amounts of water from your body.
 That’s why you feel thirsty when your blood glucose rises.
 So, you have to drink plenty of water to replenish your body with the necessary water.

-If you don’t drink water in such situation, your body will have hard times to remove glucose from the blood through urine.
-This can lead to further dehydration since the body will use the water in cells.
+If you don’t drink water in such a situation, your body will have a hard time removing glucose from the blood through urine.
+This can lead to further dehydration since the body will use the water in the cells.

 Prolonged dehydration can affect the function of your kidneys, as they need sufficient water levels in the blood to work properly.
 Over time, it can even lead to kidney failure.